 The prisoners and the families of their victims are brought together to talk about what happened and to seek reconciliation.
 If the prisoners ask for forgiveness, and the family members forgive them, the government will reduce or eliminate the prisoners' sentence.

 They were having some success with the new system, but many of the prisoners were still unwilling to admit their guilt.

-Then Campus Crusade for Christ began showing the JESUS film across the country and in the prisons.
+Then Cru began showing the JESUS film across the country and in the prisons.
 Taken entirely from the Gospel of Luke, the film's portrayal of Christ helped many prisoners understand their sin.